Fitheach

 About me

-My name is Iain MacDonald and I live in the Highlands of Scotland (although I have lived elsewhere in the past).
+My name is Iain MacDonald, and I live in the Highlands of Scotland (although I have lived elsewhere in the past).
 I use Fitheach as my online pseudonym, on this website, on Mastodon, and on Matrix.
 I am a big fan of Free & Open Source Software, which I use both professionally and at home.

 Computing and technology tend to infuse themselves into my other interests, as once you learn some skills in one area it is convenient to use them to solve problems in other spheres.